How to Fix a Toilet That Keeps Running

 There’s more than one reason why a toilet continues to run water long after you’ve flushed.
 These are the most common causes:

-Faulty Fill Valve: The fill valve could fail for any number of reasons leaking water into the cistern and filling the overflow tube.
+- Faulty fill valve: The water supply valve could fail for any number of reasons leaking water into the cistern and filling the overflow tube.

 And now, we’ll tell you how to fix it.